Ward Excavation – Campbelltown Hospital Pathology

 The Final Phase

-With Taylor more than happy with the Perfect operation and outcome, handover occurred on DATE.
+With Taylor more than happy with the Perfect operation and outcome, the handover occurred on April 9th.
 The last machine was floated out that afternoon.

 While Perfect is no stranger to difficult working conditions, there were some trying aspects to this job that really tested our nerves.